roshantaneja/School_Notes/Hebrew Scriptures/Christian Scripture/January/CW World of Jesus.md

 6. Describe the houses of the Jewish people in Jesus’ day.

 * often had smaller haouses, not very showy.
 Community stoves and kitchens.

 7. Describe the most common occupations of the common Jewish people in Jesus’ day.

+* Most jewish participated in artisian crafts and dyes.

 ## C. The Jewish Family and Social Classes (p.89-94)

 8. Describe the process of betrothal and marriage within a Jewish family.

+* Time period before ppl got married.
+* mostly got married around 12.5 and men got married around 20
+* Law recognized the rules of marriage but not particularly fair.

 9. Describe the distinct roles of women and men in the Jewish family.

+* men were the head of the families.
+* fathers were pretty ruthless and could sell their children.
+* women were not given any rights at all.

 10. Explain the different social classes of Jesus day, including groups that had high status and those that did not.

+* Poor vs rich, no middle class
+* poor ppl would work in farms and such or would be enslaved to rich people.

 ## D. Major Features of Judaism (p.94-100)

 11. Explain the importance of Jerusalem and its Temple in the life of the Jewish people of Jesus’ day.

+* People sacrificed animals to show thanksgiving or to seek forgiveness.

 12. Explain the role of a synagogue in Jesus’ day.

+* Place people went to when the temple was destroyed and became the center of jewish life.

 13. Discuss the daily and weekly prayer life of the Jews of Jesus’ day.

+* A faithful Jewish person was expected to pray at dawn and dusk and to recite the shema.
+* set aside 3 times during the day to pray.
+* Personal and communal prayer

 14. Identify two important feasts in the Jewish year and explain their meaning.

+* Passover largest celebrated feast in the religion
+* day of atonement.
+3 days of feast. and ritual maimings.

 ## E. Key Religious-Political Groups and Persons (p.66 and 100-102)